How to stay focused on what really matters in your business

 So you need to measure that next metric.
 If somebody becomes a follower, do my comments also increase?
 Then if you have a goal to increase comments, great, your comments have increased, but are you actually seeing anybody then click on the link in your profile?
 Go to your website?
 If that’s not also increasing, then you’re doing something wrong.

-So this is how you solve that problem of vanity metrics.
-Not everything is a vanity metric if used correctly.
+Not everything is a vanity metric, if used correctly.
 So to be very clear, anytime you make a change in your business, anytime you have a goal, no matter what that goal is, I want you to track the next step.
 Not just what the goal is.
 I want you to also track the next step.

-So if you are tracking, I want more clicks, is what I'm doing also getting people to then purchase more?
+So if you are tracking ‘more clicks,’ is what you’re doing also getting people to then purchase more?
 I hope that makes sense for you.
 I want you to think about this from a scriptural standpoint as well.
 So in 2 Nephi 28:30, we learn that God teaches us line upon line, precept upon precept.
 You are not going to get somebody to go from cold, just having met you, just starting to follow you on Instagram to buying your most expensive product.
 So you do have to focus on all of these mini conversions.

 So, how do you get people to take that next step with you?
 How do you teach them and move them through your business line upon line, precept upon precept, step by step through your business?

 Next week, I am going to be sharing a super simple tip that made it much easier for me to find images for my social media posts and my blog posts and all the images that I needed anywhere in my business.
 It will save you time.
-And I believe that a minute saved in your business is $10 earned.
-So, please subscribe so that you don't miss the episode.
-Also, don't forget to review the podcast so that other people can find it.
-I love reading your reviews and I'm grateful when you take the time to leave me one.
+I believe that a minute saved in your business is $10 earned.

 If you loved this episode, please share it!